Need to talk? Call 1800 882 436.

 What treatment will I need for thrush when I'm pregnant?

-You can use antifungal vaginal creams or pessaries (tablets that you insert in your vagina) containing the medicines clotrimazole or nystatin.
-These are safe in pregnancy.
+You can use antifungal vaginal creams or pessaries (tablets that you insert in your vagina) to treat thrush during pregnancy.
+These contain the medicines clotrimazole or nystatin, which are safe in pregnancy.

-Even though these medicines are available without a prescription, it’s best to see your doctor first, to make sure there’s nothing else causing your symptoms.
+Even though these medicines are available without a prescription, it's best to see your doctor first.
+This is to make sure there's nothing else causing your symptoms.

 What treatment will I need for thrush while I'm breastfeeding?